jb4ahim/namnam_platform_deploy/apps/customer_api/CUSTOMER_API_DOCUMENTATION.md

 ## Missing Features Analysis

 ### Critical Missing Features

+> Include also: optional query params use `ParseIntPipe`/`ParseFloatPipe` even when omitted, causing 400s if absent.
+Consider custom pipes that allow `undefined`.

 #### 1. **Favorites/Wishlist System**
 - **What's Missing**: No endpoints to save favorite products or merchants